Unwell activist Stan Swamy seeks permission to use sipper in jail, court to hear plea in 20 days

 Swamy’s application stated that he was unable to hold a glass due to Parkinson’s disease.

-A special court in Mumbai on Friday set a date after 20 days to hear an application moved by human rights activist Stan Swamy seeking permission for the use of a a straw and sipper in Taloja Central Jail, as he cannot hold a glass due to Parkinson’s disease, reported The Hindu.
+A special court in Mumbai on Friday set a date after 20 days to hear an application moved by human rights activist Stan Swamy seeking permission for the use of a straw and sipper in Taloja Central Jail, as he cannot hold a glass due to Parkinson’s disease, reported The Hindu.

 The prosecution sought 20 days to file a reply to the application moved by Swamy, who is an accused in the Bhima Koregaon case and is currently in the prison hospital.
 The matter will now be heard on November 26, according to The Hindu.